Drewlized/Drewlized/README.md

 Hi, I'm Andry Diaz! 👋

 Welcome to my GitHub profile.
-I'm a passionate technophile with a strong background in software engineering and web development.
+I'm a passionate technophile with a little experience background in software engineering and web development.
 Here's a bit more about me:

 - 👀 I’m deeply interested in software engineering practices, from design patterns to code optimization.
 - 🌱 I’m currently expanding my skill set by exploring the latest frontend and backend web development technologies, including React and Node.js.